-CNN reported that the two boarded the minibus in the Copacabana beach district in Rio de Janeiro.
+CNN reported that the two had boarded the minibus in the Copacabana beach district in Rio de Janeiro.
 Three men subsequently boarded the minibus and forced all the other passengers off, police said.
 The woman was raped, and the two passengers’ credit cards were used at multiple locations inside and outside of Rio de Janeiro over a span of hours, the police said in a statement.
-According to Rio police, two men have been arrested and a third man is being sought in connection with the attack.
+According to Rio police, two men had been arrested and a third man was being sought in connection with the attack.

 The Americans were abducted while looking for a place to camp for the night.
 Eventually, they were freed after their captors forced them at gunpoint to sign a document blaming their injuries on a drunk-driving accident.

 The group signed the document and were taken back to their ransacked vehicle.
 They eventually met up with police who took them in for medical treatment.
 The trio received more than 100 stitches between them.
-Peruvian tourism officials have met with the Wolfroms to apologize.
+Peruvian tourism officials met with the Wolfroms to apologize.

 Acapulco, one of Mexico’s most famous tourist destinations, has been plagued by drug-related violence in recent years.
 The Guerrero state government launched a security operation in 2011 with the support of the federal government to step up security in areas frequented by foreign and domestic tourists.
 “Operation Safe Guerrero” was launched on Oct.
 6, 2011, in an effort to reduce the soaring crime rate in the state.

 And it’s not only happening in Third World Countries, as those in the First World seem to like to believe.
-Agence France Presse (AFP)reported on 30 March that mass muggings and attacks on Chinese tourists in Paris have spawned alarm and warnings of a decline in the number of free-spending visitors from the Asian giant who swarm to France.
+Agence France Presse (AFP) reported that mass muggings and attacks on Chinese tourists in Paris have spawned alarm and warnings of a decline in the number of free-spending visitors from the Asian giant who swarm to France.
 More than one million Chinese visitors come every year to France, a country which for them epitomises luxury, romance and quality products.
 But that may very well change, said one expert, citing a slew of recent attacks which he says takes the sheen off the “City of Lights” for Chinese visitors.

 “This has become a scourge.
 Since the past year, we have been seeing attacks almost every day,” said Jean-Francois Zhou, the head of Ansel Travel, which specialises in tours to and from China.